-The Brisbane Valley rail line was a branch line from the Brisbane-Toowoomba rail line designed to access timber resources from the Brisbane River Valley.
+The Brisbane Valley railway line was a branch line from the Brisbane-Toowoomba railway line designed to access timber resources from the Brisbane River Valley.
 In June 1884, the first section from Brisbane Valley Junction (later Wulkuraka) to its terminus at Lowood was officially opened.
 The second section of the branch line, from Lowood to Esk, opened in 1886.

 The railway from Esk to Moorabool (later Kannangur then Yimbun) was developed in 1904.
 In 1908, the extension to Blackbutt was approved and work commenced that same year before Harlin, Moore and Linville opened in 1910.

 In 1911, the railway was again extended from Linville up the Blackbutt range (Blackbutt and Benarkin) to allow for large consignments of timber from the range to local and Brisbane mills.
 In May 1913, the final section to Yarraman was completed with the branch line running up until it was closed 76 years later in 1989.

 Removal of the rail line commenced in 1993 with many of the old station buildings either removed, used on other lines or sold off.
 The only ones that remain within their districts are Yarraman, Linville, Toogoolawah, Esk, Coominya and Lowood.